 Stone Memorial Lecture

-Join us on Sunday, March 31, from 4:00-6:00 pm, for this year's Jean and Henry Stone Memorial Lecture!
-The talk will be followed by a reception with the speaker.
+Join us on Sunday, March 29, from 4:00-6:00 pm, for this year's Jean and Henry Stone Memorial Lecture!
+The talk will be followed by a book signing and reception with the speaker (books will be available for purchase).

 About the Speaker